LgHS/machines/README.md

-# 3D-printers
+# Machines
-Configurations for our machines
+Configurations for our machines.